00gitsteven/training/readme.txt

-this is the readme for our training
+This is the readme for our training
 Hoi ik vind jullie aardig